robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <h4><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i>Life, liberty, and the pursuit of the KOMs</h4>

-<p>As often as I can get away from the lab, I like to ride my (road/mountain/Grandma's) bike.
+<p>As often as I can get away from the lab, I like to ride my road bike.
 I ride rain or shine, hell or highwater -- whether it's in the parching heats of sultry Texas, or the blustering cold winds of the  Midwest and the Eastern Seaboard.
-States I have ridden so far include: NY, NJ, MA, NH, PA, DE, TX, IL, WI, IN, HI, WA.
+States "bikeprint":  MA, NH, CT, NY, NJ, PA, DE, FL, TX, IL, WI, IN, HI, WA.
 Below is a screenshot of my recent activities summary. </p>
   <iframe height='160' width='400' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/athletes/29996478/activity-summary/a1ced5c81ee2203640950cbaf24d5fb53d84bafb'></iframe>

 <br>
 <h4><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> Recent Readings </h4>
- Below are a list of books in my current reading list.
+ Below are the books in my current reading list.
  <h5><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> 2025 Readings</h5>
  -  Now it can be told: The story of the Manhattan project -- (General) Leslie R. Groves.
  -  The Idea Factory: Bell Labs and the Great Age of American Innovation -- Jon Gertner (S/o to <a href="https://www.microsoft.com/en-us/research/people/akshaykr/">Akshay</a> for the rec!).